 - a.
-Membership on Standing committees: Tenured, probationary and lecturer faculty with no fewer than 6 WTUs at the time of the election are eligible to serve on standing committees. - b.
-Electorate for Standing Committees: The tenured and probationary faculty shall nominate and elect all members of Standing Committees except in cases where seats have been explicitly designated for lecturer faculty.
-Lecturer faculty shall nominate and elect committee seats designated for lecturer faculty. - c.
-Each Standing Committee will elect a Chair or Co-Chairs from among the committee members. - d.
+Membership on Standing Committees: Members of all Senate standing committees shall be elected by their constituents and confirmed by the Senate. - b.
+Each Standing Committee will elect a Chair or Co-Chairs from among the committee members. - c.
 Chairs of Standing Committees who are not voting members of the Senate will be made ex-officio non-voting members of the Academic Senate and may be called upon to report on behalf of their committees to the Senate Executive Committee and/or the Academic Senate.